May 15, 2020

 - You caused the damage yourself.
 For example, you backed into a tree on your driveway

-In each of these situations, it may not make sense financially to file a claim.
-The claim could go on you record.
+In each of these situations, it may not make sense financially to file a claim because it could go on your record.
 An increase in rates could cost you more money long term than paying for the repairs yourself.

 - Report the auto accident (if applicable to your situation)

 - Provide them with details about the incident

 - Get an estimate for the vehicle damage and repairs